wazuh/wazuh-documentation/source/installation-guide/installing-elastic-stack/linux/elastic_stack_packages_deb.rst

 Elasticsearch
 -------------

 Elasticsearch is a highly scalable full-text search and analytics engine.
 For more information, please see `Elasticsearch <https://www.elastic.co/products/elasticsearch>`_.
-Bellow, you can follow the type of installation depending of desired architecture, if you want to configure only one Elasticsearch node or if you want to configure a Elasticsearch cluster.
+Bellow, you can follow the type of installation depending on desired architecture, if you want to configure only one Elasticsearch node or if you want to configure a Elasticsearch cluster.

 .. tabs::
   .. ************************************************* ************************* *************************************************